 - University of Alaska, Fairbanks

-My workshops are tailored to the specific needs of the audience–contact me to inquire about details and rates.
+Our workshops are tailored to the specific needs of the audience–contact us to inquire about details and rates.

 *1.5 hour Skype workshop or webinar for departments or student groups.

 *1.5-2 hour Skype workshops or webinars for departments, graduate colleges or advising centers.

 We are available for in-person workshops in 2-hour, 4-hour, and all-day formats.

 “Thank you so much for the fantastic workshop today!
 As expected, the students loved you (every evaluation indicated a 5 out of 5, and several have stopped me in the hallway to thank me already).”